DavidManolitsas/music-finder/README.md

 # Music Finder

-A python application that finds the latest music releases from a range of music artists
+A python application that finds the latest search releases from a range of search artists

 https://davidmanolitsas.github.io/music-finder/